Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

 Management of Joint hypermobility syndrome (JHS) and Ehlers-Danlos Syndrome (EDS) frequently includes education and lifestyle advice, manual therapy, taping and bracing, electrotherapy, exercise prescription, functional rehabilitation and collaborative working with a range of medical, health and fitness professionals.
 Progress is often slow and hampered by physical and emotional setbacks.
 The functional rehabilitation process is frequently lengthy, with education of the patient and family, sensitively prescribed and monitored physical therapy interventions and facilitation of lifestyle and behavior modifications being the mainstay of the plan.

-In our case histories we have many stories.
+In our case histories, we have many examples.
 Some about children who came to us with a long prescription list.
-One story is that of a girl who between the ages of 6 and 12 was very active in gymnastics.
-She had to stop gymnastics when her right hip became painful and, despite lots of therapies and doctors, developed into a constant throbbing pain.
-Her list of previous therapies to resolve this pain included: physical therapy, prescription medications, deep tissue massage, nerve blocks, acupuncture and Feldenkrais,an alternative type exercise program.
-Her pain medication grew to include Zoloft, Tylenol #3, Prozac, Clonazepam, Effexor and Soma.
-Despite all this she reported increasingly terrible pain.
+One story is that of a girl between the ages of 6 and 12 who was very active in gymnastics.
+She had to stop gymnastics when her right hip became painful and, despite lots of therapies and doctors, developed into constant throbbing pain.
+Her list of previous therapies to resolve this pain included: physical therapy, prescription medications, deep tissue massage, nerve blocks, acupuncture, and Feldenkrais, an alternative type exercise program.
+Her pain medication grew to include Zoloft, Tylenol #3, Prozac, Clonazepam, Effexor, and Soma.
+Despite all this, she reported increasingly terrible pain.
 We first saw this patient when she turned 18, so the treatments reported here were ongoing for 6 years.
 This patient visited us regularly for Prolotherapy treatments for the next two years.
 She was slowly weaned off of all of her medications.
 The treatments are explained below.

 When physical therapy is not helping

-This is a November 2018 study that appeared in the Journal of foot and ankle research.
-(6) The study examined why targeted physical therapy to the knees and ankles seemed to offer no extra benefit.
+This is a November 2018 study that appeared in the Journal of Foot and Ankle Research.
+(8) The study examined why targeted physical therapy to the knees and ankles seemed to offer no extra benefit.

 This is what the researchers at the University of Newcastle in Australia said: “There is very limited evidence to guide the use of physical and mechanical therapies for lower limb problems in children with Hypermobility Spectrum Disorder and Hypermobile Ehlers Danlos Syndrome.
 Mechanical therapies have not been evaluated in randomized control trials and results of the two randomized control trials of physical therapies do not definitively guide physical therapy prescriptions.
 Current studies are limited by small sample sizes and high attrition rates.
 No physical therapy has been compared to a sham intervention no intervention or no intervention, so overall effectiveness is unknown.”